 Sheet, polyethylene plastic, clear, 10' x 100', 4mm thick Plastic Bags, 3 mil, 39 gallon capacity, Ace trash bags, 24/box Silver Duct Tape, 2" wide, large roll 30 yd. and a 50 yd. roll (These items can be purchased through UTMB Materials Management.
 The Home Depot is also on the UTMB Vendor Listing.)

 - Assign a team to be responsible for the preparation and securing of the area.
-(See above for Classification Codes for SHP Personnel)
+(See section - Designations)

 - Remove mirrors, pictures, all small movable items, from walls, tops of desks, cabinets.

 - Place items in drawers, plastic bags, clean trash cans.